Texas Exes end Torchlight Parade in light of Charlottesville rally

-AUSTIN (KXAN) — The 31-year-old tradition of a torchlight rally ahead of the Red River Showdown is coming to an end this year.
+AUSTIN (KXAN) — The tradition of a torchlight rally ahead of the Red River Showdown is coming to an end this year.

 The Texas Exes alumni organization, which hosts the event, decided after the deadly protests in Charlottesville they would stop the torchlight portion of the pre-game festivities in order to make everyone feel welcome.